 Scope of Study

-Subject Terms: agricultural production, agriculture, demographic characteristics, eighteenth century, family history, family structure, generations, historical data, households, immigrants, land distribution, nineteenth century, rural population
+Subject Terms: agricultural production, agriculture, demographic characteristics, eighteenth century, family history, family structure, generations, historical data, households, immigrants, land distribution, nineteenth century, population characteristics, rural population

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: